SerhanTRGL/CNG495/README.md

-Car Repair Shop Management System with Cloud Server
+Car Repair Shop Management System with Cloud Server --Client.py
-- Client.py, which you can run on your machine to connect to the server!
+- which you can run on your machine to connect to the server!
 -   As of right now, you may enter to the system with the following details:
 -     email: admin@example.com
 -     password: adminpassword
 -     role: admin
+--Server.py
-- Server.py, which is currently and will be running 7/24 on Google Cloud Platform.
+- which is currently and will be running 7/24 on Google Cloud Platform.
+- It handles generating queries with the details sent by a number of clients
+- Executes these queries on the database (which is also located on Google Cloud Platform)
+- And sends the result of these queries back to the client.